Adaptive sampling strategies for risk-averse stochastic optimization with constraints: Risk-averse problems

 The conditional value-at-risk ($\mathrm{CVaR}$) of $X$, at confidence level $\beta$, is essentially the expected value of $X$ beyond $\mathrm{VaR}_\beta(X)$.
 Indeed, if $\Psi_X(x)$ is right-continuous, then $\mathrm{CVaR}_\beta(X)$ is precisely the conditional expectation $\bbE[X| X>\mathrm{VaR}_\beta(X)]$.
 This implies that $\mathrm{CVaR}_\beta(X)\geq\E[X]$.
 In order to accommodate more general CDFs, one may alternatively define $\mathrm{CVaR}_\beta(X)$ as the weighted integral of the value-at-risk over the interval $(\beta,1)$,

 Since $\mathrm{VaR}_\alpha(X)$ is a non-decreasing function of $\alpha$, note that

-In many applications, $\mathrm{CVaR}_\beta(X)$ is a more useful measure of risk than $\mathrm{VaR}_\beta(X)$ simply because controlling expected failure states is more important than simply controlling the most optimistic failure state.
-For instance, consider when $X$ can be identified with a stress acting on/within a physical system.
+In many applications, $\mathrm{CVaR}_\beta(X)$ is a more useful measure of risk than $\mathrm{VaR}_\beta(X)$ because controlling expected failure states can be more important than controlling the most optimistic failure state only.
+For instance, consider the case where $X$ can be identified with a stress acting on/within a physical system.
 In such scenarios, lower values of $X$ are generally preferable to higher values of $X$.
 Thus, $\mathrm{VaR}_\beta(X)$ represents the most optimistic value that $X$ can achieve in the worst $(1-\beta)\cdot 100$ percent of possible events.
 Alternatively, $\mathrm{CVaR}_\beta(X)$ represents the expected value of $X$ in the worst $(1-\beta)\cdot 100$ percent of possible events.

 The properties above make $\CVaR_\beta(X)$ a suitable risk measure for industrial optimization problems \cite{TyrrellRockafellar2015}.
 There are a variety of ways to treat stochastic programs which incorporate the $\CVaR$ \cite{kouri2016risk,Curi2019}.
 However, in this work, we find that the following ``dual formulation'' is particularly useful.